 enabled: (boolean) Whether to configure which device is used as the target for grub installation.
+Default: true.

-Default: true grub-pc/install\devices: (string) Device to use as target for grub installation.
-If unspecified, grub-probe of /boot will be used to find the device grub-pc/install\devices\empty: (string/boolean) Sets values for grub-pc/ install\devices\empty.
+grub-pc/install\devices: (string) Device to use as target for grub installation.
+If unspecified, grub-probe of /boot will be used to find the device.

+grub-pc/install\devices\empty: (boolean) Sets values for grub-pc/install\devices\empty.
 If unspecified, will be set to true if grub-pc/install\devices is empty, otherwise false.
-Using a non-boolean value for this field is deprecated.
+DEP-RECATED: Use a boolean value instead.

-grub-dpkg: (object) DEPRECATED: Use grub\dpkg instead
+grub-dpkg: (object) DEPRECATED: Use grub\dpkg instead.